-What can students do sway important college scholarship judging decisions?
+What can students do to sway important college scholarship judging decisions?
 Keep reading…

-I wrote extensively about what I learned and all of my strategies are found in my scholarship guide, but here is a little taste:
+I wrote extensively about what I learned, and all of my strategies are found in my scholarship guide ebooks, but here is a little taste:

-Let’s look at the beginning of two different scholarship essays that are answering the question, “Why I deserve to win this scholarship”
+Let’s look at the beginning of two different scholarship essays that answer the question, “Why I deserve to win this scholarship”

 2. I can still remember the smell of the hallway as my mom and dad said goodbye as the nurses wheeled me away and into surgery.
 The questions floated around my semi-induced sleepy state of mind and again I wondered why I had to be the one to be diagnosed with leukemia.
 It seemed like my life had turned into one painful fight after another, but slowly I could feel myself getting stronger and my will to live and overcome the unfairness of my situation started to change me…

-My son didn’t have any huge problems either, but we found a way to highlight the challenges he did face and share details about what he did to make a difference in his life and the lives of others.
+None of my boys had any huge problems either, but we found a way to highlight the challenges they did face and share details about what they did to make a difference in their lives and the lives of others.